Regularized Exponentially Tilted Empirical Likelihood for Bayesian Inference: Regularized exponentially tilted empirical likelihood

-where \({\bm{\lambda}_{RET}}\) is the solution to the equation:
+where \({\lambda_{RET}}\) is the solution to the equation:

-The formulations presented above suggest the possibility of using other exponential family distributions without modification.
-However, in this context, we proceed with normal distributions since the focus is to expand the domain to the entire parameter space for any estimating function.
-Furthermore, the normal distribution has the unique property of being the maximum entropy distribution among all distributions with a given mean and covariance \citep[Theorem 8.6.5]{cover2006elements}.
+Once we have determined \({\lambda_{RET}}\), we define the likelihood and likelihood ratio functions as follows:

-Once we have determined \({\bm{\lambda}_{RET}}\), we define the likelihood and likelihood ratio functions as follows:
+We note that RETEL differs from penalty approaches for EL \citep{tang2010penalized,leng2012penalized,chang2018new,chang2025bayesian}, where a penalty term is added to the empirical log-likelihood to induce sparsity in the solution \({\widehat{\theta}}\) or perform moment selection.
+Instead, RETEL aims to regularize the behavior of the multiplier \({\lambda}\) before constructing the likelihood to ensure the preservation of posterior support.
+In standard EL-based methods, the optimization for \({\lambda}\) is restricted to a data-dependent feasible set, which arises from the convex hull constraint.
+When this requirement is not satisfied—a frequent occurrence during Bayesian posterior sampling—the feasible set for \({\lambda}\) is effectively truncated, and the likelihood is zeroed out.
+By deriving regularization from the Kullback--Leibler divergence dual problem in \cref{prop:kl}, RETEL ensures unconstrained optimization for \({\lambda}\) across \({\mathbb{R}^p}\).
+This avoids the logical inconsistency where data-dependent geometric constraints restrict the posterior support while the prior remains unrestricted.

-RETEL differs from penalty approaches for EL \citep{tang2010penalized,leng2012penalized,chang2018new}, where a penalty term is added to the empirical log-likelihood ratio to induce sparsity in the solution \({\widehat{\bm{\theta}}}\).
-Instead, RETEL aims to regularize the behavior of the multiplier \({\bm{\lambda}}\) before computing the likelihood.
-With \({\bm{\lambda}}\) having a concrete interpretation as a tilting parameter in minimizing the KL divergence, RETEL is also distinct from the penalized EL approach of \citet{bartolucci2007penalized}.
-It is worth noting that RETEL shares some connection with hybrid approaches that combine EL with a parametric likelihood \citep{qin1994semi,hjort2018hybrid}.
-However, instead of directly multiplying ETEL by a parametric likelihood function, RETEL takes a more indirect approach by employing \({p_c(\bm{\theta})}\), which captures the effect from the assumed normal distribution.
+With \({\lambda}\) having a concrete interpretation as a tilting parameter in minimizing the Kullback--Leibler divergence, RETEL is also distinct from the penalized EL approach of \citet{bartolucci2007penalized}.
+While RETEL shares some connection with hybrid EL approaches that combine EL with a parametric likelihood \citep{qin1994semi,hjort2018hybrid}, it takes a more indirect approach by employing \({p_c(\theta)}\) instead of directly multiplying by a parametric likelihood.
+This captures the information-theoretic tilting effect from the assumed auxiliary distribution to ensure a robust and logically consistent transition from prior to posterior.

-To make RETEL more closely reflect the observed data, we can drop \({p_c(\bm{\theta})}\) from \cref{eq:RETEL_f} and define another version of RETEL with the following functions:
+To make RETEL more closely reflect the observed data, we can drop \({p_c(\theta)}\) from \eqref{eq:RETEL_f} and define another version of RETEL with the following functions: